 We maintain an allowance for doubtful accounts to provide coverage for probable losses from our receivables.
 We determine the adequacy of the allowance by estimating the probability of loss based on our analysis of the client's creditworthiness, among other things, and specifically provide for exposures where we determine the receivables are impaired.
-At March 31, 2020, total receivables amounted to \$589 million, net of an allowance for doubtful accounts of \$31 million.
+At September 30, 2020, total receivables amounted to \$575 million, net of an allowance for doubtful accounts of \$38 million.
+As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 81% and 19% of total receivables, respectively.
+At December 31, 2019, total receivables amounted to \$663 million, net of an allowance for doubtful accounts of \$27 million.
 As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 81% and 19% of total receivables, respectively.
 At December 31, 2019, total receivables amounted to \$663 million, net of an allowance for doubtful accounts of \$27 million.
 As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 81% and 19% of total receivables, respectively.
 See also "Critical Accounting Policies and Estimates-Revenue Recognition" above and Note 4 of Notes to Condensed Consolidated Financial Statements for additional information regarding receivables.

 LFB engages in lending activities, including commitments to extend credit (primarily for clients of LFG).
-At March 31, 2020 and December 31, 2019, customer receivables included \$75 million and \$76 million, respectively, of LFB loans, with such loans being fully collateralized and closely monitored for counterparty creditworthiness.
+At September 30, 2020 and December 31, 2019, customer receivables included \$84 million and \$76 million, respectively, of LFB loans, with such loans being fully collateralized and closely monitored for counterparty creditworthiness.